russell-parrott/gem-60/COMMERCIAL-LICENCE.md

 Knowledge use is free (CC BY-NC-ND 4.0).
 You may read, share, and cite without modification.

-Operational use is not free.
-Any integration into compliance frameworks, governance policies, training, client deliverables, or regulatory submissions requires a Commercial Licence.
+**Operational use is not free.**

+Any integration of GEM-60 into compliance frameworks, governance policies, training, client deliverables, or regulatory submissions requires a Commercial Licence.

 There is no grey zone.

-If you are or represent, Deloitte's, EY, PwC, KPMG, any consultancy, law firm, regulator or corporation using **GEM-60** in professional practice, you need a Commercial Licence.
+If you are, or represent, a consultancy (including Deloitte, EY, PwC, KPMG), a law firm, a regulator, or any corporation using GEM-60 in professional practice, you must hold a valid Commercial Licence.

-If you deploy without one, you are in breach of these published terms.
+Use without licence constitutes a deliberate breach of these published terms.

-Summary: Free for knowledge.
+**Summary**: Free for knowledge.
 Paid for operationalisation.

 ---